dongheuw/dongheuw.github.io/_pages/about.md

 My probably out-of-date CV is available [here](https://dongheuw.github.io/files/DONGHE_CV.pdf).

-:fire:**NEW**:fire: : **I am graduating in 2024 and open to research and engineering opportunities in industry.** Please feel free to reach out to me if you are interested in my work!
+**I am graduating in 2024 and open to research and engineering opportunities in industry.** Please feel free to reach out to me if you are interested in my work!

 <!-- Default Statcounter code for My homepage
 https://dongheuw.github.io/ -->